 Yes.
 You can review all the answers you submitted by clicking on “Review Questions” after you’ve completed an exam, and see which questions you got right or wrong.
 You can also search through them for specific subjects in the exam using the “Knowledge Areas” filter.
 By clicking on the “All Questions” filter you’ll be able to select the questions you would like to review (correct, incorrect, skipped, marked for review.)

-If you have any additional questions regarding the practice tests please contact Udemy Support.
+If you have any additional questions regarding the practice tests please contact our support team.

-How to Archive a Course From the Course Dashboard
+How to Archive a Course From the Course Player

 The archived course will now appear on the Archived page of My Courses.

 How to Archive a Course From My Courses

 You can also quickly archive courses from your My Courses page.